Have you ever thought about whether or not you're really getting the most out of the time that you are training?

 - Will my pup ever stop?
 I don't think I can take this!

-She is the quiet one of the litter, but still has a lot of spunk.
+She is the quiet one of the litter but still has a lot of spunk.
+Even though puppies barking and playing at the breeder's is cute, we knew we didn't want too much barking at our place.

 If you’ve been to the beach, then you’ve probably walked past the rip-current warning signs.
 You don’t think much about them until your actually caught in one.